Yokto13/mel/README.md

 ##### finetune_model

 There are two possible entry points `train.py` and `train_ddp.py`.
-The former implements single gpu training, the later does this with distributed data parallel.
+The former implements single gpu training, the latter does this with distributed data parallel.
-DDP is a strongly prefered way of running things -- it's much faster and data loading logic there is improved.
+DDP is a strongly preferred way of running things -- it's much faster and data loading logic there is improved.
-`train.py` exists for legacy reasons or for times when I won't have access to multigpu cluster.
+`train.py` exists for legacy reasons or for times when I won't have access to a multi-gpu cluster.

 ##### generate_epochs